Spring Green Notes © Frances Michaels

 Information on design for pest balance.

-Delicious Home-Grown Tomatoes
+Growing Delicious Tomatoes

 Nothing compares with the taste of a home-grown tomato.
 Choose an heirloom variety such as

-the seed for the next season.
+can have several varieties growing at once and save the seed for the next season.
 Follow the

 Successful Seed Raising Guide provided on our website.
 When it